How do I make a complaint?

 Our Case Review Team will review your complaint and documentation according to our policies and criteria in order to determine whether a complaint file will be opened.
 If we decline to investigate your complaint, you will receive a letter explaining why we are not investigating.

 The investigator will investigate your complaint and, after considering the evidence and the law, will make a finding, which may indicate whether or not the public body or organization complied with the legislation.
 In some cases the investigator may be able to mediate a resolution to your complaint.
+In other cases, where the issue of compliance is unresolved or a potential remedy has not been achieved, the investigator may refer the matter for a formal inquiry which may result in a binding order.
 In certain circumstances the OIPC may consider a matter resolved and decline to continue with an investigation.

 The Office of the Information and Privacy Commissioner ensures that privacy and access legislation is properly applied in the circumstances.
 Our approach to resolving disputes between individuals and public bodies or organizations is remedial.
 In other words, we try to help public bodies and organizations be compliant with the law rather than punish them.
 We do not award damages or assess penalties the way that a court does.